craftcms/docs/docs/5.x/reference/field-types/multi-select.md

 ### Working with Multi-select Field Data

-If you have an element with a Multi-select field in your template, you can access its data using your Multi-select field’s handle:
+If you have an element with a multi-select field in your template, you can access its data using your multi-select field’s handle:

 ::: code
 ```twig